sergiusens/snappy-docs/build-snaps/parts.md

 Key | Type | Purpose
 :----- | :---- | :-----
 `plugin` | (string) | Specifies the plugin that will manage this part.
 Snapcraft will pass the plugin all the other user-specified part options, those options defined with the other keys below.
-There are three ways in which the plugin can be defined: a plugin name to use a built-in plug-in (for details, see the [list of built-in plugins](/reference/plugins)), a local path such as `parts/plugins/x-plugin_name.py` to use a local (custom defined) plugin and if `plugin` is not defined locally, the plugin defined for the part in the [remote parts repository](https://wiki.ubuntu.com/snapcraft/parts).
+There are three ways in which the plugin can be defined: a plugin name to use a built-in plug-in (for details, see the [list of built-in plugins](/reference/plugins)), a local path such as `parts/plugins/x-plugin_name.py` to use a local (custom defined) plugin and if `plugin` is not defined locally, the plugin defined for the part in the [parts repository](https://wiki.ubuntu.com/snapcraft/parts).
 `after` | (list of strings) | Specifies any parts that should be built before this part, which Snapcraft then stages before trying to build this part.
 This is useful when a part needs a library or build tool built by another part.
-If the part defined in `after` is not defined locally, the part will be searched for in the [remote parts repository](https://wiki.ubuntu.com/snapcraft/parts).
+If the part defined in `after` is not defined locally, the part will be searched for in the [parts repository](https://wiki.ubuntu.com/snapcraft/parts).
 `stage-packages` | (list of strings) | A list of Ubuntu packages to use that are needed to support the part creation.
 `filesets` | (yaml subsection) | A dictionary with filesets, the key being a recognizable user defined string and its value a list of strings of files to be included or excluded.
 Globbing is achieved with `*` for either inclusions or exclusion.
 Exclusions are denoted by a `-`.
 Globbing is computed from the private sections of the part.
 `organize` | (yaml subsection) | A dictionary exposing replacements.
 The key is the internal name while the value the exposed (replacement) name (for example, `source_name: map_name`). **Note**: `filesets` refer to the exposed names of files, after the organization has been applied.